You are currently viewing The Is This Course For You Section

 Is this dance program right for you?

 Do you have good coordination and flexibility?
-Do you have a natural ability to feel the music but you just know exactly what steps to do?
+Do you have a natural ability to feel the music and you just know exactly what steps to take?
 If so, this program is perfect for your skill level!

 Mixing Course Benefits With Targets